-With so many things to do at Disney World, it can be difficult to find the time to see everything especially if you are a first time visitor or on a tight schedule.
+With so many things to do at Disney World, it can be difficult to find the time to see everything especially if you are a first time visitor or on a tight schedule as there are so many things to see and do.

-“If you could list three unmissable things to see at Disney World what would they be?”
+“If you could list three unmissable things to do at Disney World what would they be?”

-These Disney bloggers have some excellent advice on what to see and do at Disney, from classic attractions to some that may well just surprise you!
+These Disney bloggers have some excellent advice on what to see and do at Disney World, Orlando, from classic attractions to some that may well just surprise you!
 We’ve listed all of them below:

 1) Michelle, The Purple Pumpkin Blog.